Notice: This page requires JavaScript to function properly.

 Delegated Proof of Stake (DPoS)

-Delegated Proof of Stake (DPoS) is an evolution of the Proof of Stake consensus model.
+Delegated proof of stake (DPoS) is an evolution of the proof of stake consensus model.
 In DPoS, cryptocurrency holders vote to elect a fixed number of witnesses (delegates, validators) responsible for validating transactions and creating blocks.

 This system is designed to enhance efficiency and scalability by delegating the task of block production to trusted nodes, thus reducing the number of nodes required to achieve consensus.
 DPoS aims to strike a balance between decentralization and efficiency, offering a more energy-efficient alternative to Proof of Work without requiring every node to participate in the consensus process directly.